The 6 Costly Cattle Handling Mistakes Most Ranchers Don’t Realize They’re Making

 Stressing Cows

-For more information, you can also contact the Arrowquip office directly.
-Our manual squeeze chutes and cattle crowding tubs have been specifically designed to deliver the most humane and stress-free handling experience possible.
+For more information, contact Arrowquip directly.
+Our manual cattle chutes and crowding tubs are engineered to support low-stress, humane handling from start to finish.